2026 reality check: if your “AI feature” is one model call, it’s already obsolete

 max_tokens: 1500

-- Ship with guardrails: allowlists, structured outputs, step budgets, and safe fallbacks.
+- Constrain actions by default: allowlists, structured outputs, step budgets, and explicit fallbacks.

-- Continuously evaluate: golden sets, adversarial tests, and shadow traffic before full rollout.
+- Make evals a release requirement: golden sets, adversarial tests, and shadow traffic before you ramp.

 Key Takeaway